Share

 This striking artwork was commissioned by the Society from Budda Connors, a Ngunnawal artist from the Canberra region.

 We believe that the solutions are there.
-But real progress will not be made without significant join investment by all parties, and coordinated effort from all jurisdictions, in partnership with First Nations peoples.
+But real progress will not be made without significant joint investment by all parties, and coordinated efforts by all jurisdictions, in partnership with First Nations peoples.

 Aboriginal-led solutions must drive the changes needed to improve outcomes.